-Cobequid Road In New interchange of Road t erchange 1 Highway 102 at Cobequid Future Community Connector Programmed: in the immediate three year capital Planned: Projects which are anticipated to be by Plan, when needed; ilt within the 25 year time frame of this Future Potential: Projects which have been identified to horizon of this Plan. to be constructed beyond the 25 year Future Community Connector: Projects which improve access of anticipated to be built within 25 year t communities to the road network ime frame of the Plan.
+Cobequid Road In New interchange of Road n Highway 102 at Cobequid Future Community Connector Programmed: Projects which have been identified budget; in the immediate three year capital Planned: Projects which are anticipated to be bu Plan, when needed; ilt within the 25 year time frame of this Future Potential: Projects which have been identified horizon of this Plan. to be constructed beyond the 25 year Future Community Connector: Projects which improve access of anticipated to be built within 25 year t communities to the road network ime frame of the Plan.